ESA-CHANGE/CCI-Health-Floods-South-Sudan/README.md

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the MIT License of 2023 ESA Climate Change Initiative - see the LICENSE file for details.

 ## Acknowledgments